Home page logo

 Compile Nmap from source code

 Compiling Nmap on Mac OS X requires Xcode, Apple's developer tools that include GCC and the rest of the usual build system.
-Xcode is not installed by default, but is available as an optional install on the Mac OS X installation discs.
-If you do not have the installation discs or if you want a newer version, you can download Xcode free of charge by following these steps.
+Xcode is not installed by default, but can be downloaded free of charge from the Mac App Store.
+After installing Xcode, open Preferences, select the Downloads tab, and click the Install next to Command Line Tools.

-Once you have installed Xcode, follow the compilation instructions found in the section called “Unix Compilation and Installation from Source Code”.
+Once you have installed Xcode and the command-line tools, follow the compilation instructions found in the section called “Linux/Unix Compilation and Installation from Source Code”.
 Note that on some older versions of Mac OS X, you may have to replace the command ./configure with ./configure CPP=/usr/bin/cpp.
+Also, on some newer Mac OS X versions, the libpcap version of the library provided by Apple may be too old.
+You may have to configure Nmap with the command ./configure --with-libpcap=included in order to use the compatible version included in Nmap, or you should update the libpcap installed on your machine.

 Compile Zenmap from source code